Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Main Results

 \subsection{OPE Coefficient from Four-point Correlators}

-The essential data for the Ising CFT are the scaling dimensions $\Delta_\sigma$, $\Delta_\varepsilon$, and the OPE coefficient $C_{\sigma \sigma \varepsilon}$.
+The essential data for Ising CFT are the scaling dimensions $\Delta_\sigma$, $\Delta_\varepsilon$, and the OPE coefficient $C_{\sigma \sigma \varepsilon}$.
 In 2D CFT, the four-point function can be uniquely determined by the CFT data according to \eqref{eq:4ptFunction}.
-We thus compute the four-point correlation function $\langle\sigma(x_1,y_1)\sigma(x_2,y_2)\sigma(x_3,y_3)\sigma(x_4,y_4)\rangle$ of the square lattice Ising model near the critical temperature.
-To confirm that we can extract the OPE coefficients, we first compare our numerical values with the analytical CFT prediction, shown in \figref{fig:Corr4PTAnalyticVsNumerical}.
-The horizontal axis is the analytical value and the vertical is the numerical value obtained from our TN procedure.
+Thus, we compute the four-point correlation function $\langle\sigma(x_1,y_1)\sigma(x_2,y_2)\sigma(x_3,y_3)\sigma(x_4,y_4)\rangle$ of the square lattice Ising model near the critical temperature.
+To confirm that we can extract the OPE coefficients, we first compare our numerical values of the four-point correlation function with the analytical CFT prediction, shown in \figref{fig:Corr4PTAnalyticVsNumerical}.
+The horizontal axis is the analytical value, and the vertical is the numerical value obtained from our TN procedure.
 One can see that, although the data is noisy, the trend indicates that they are proportional to each other up to some normalization factor, resulting from the normalization of the spin operators.